5 from 3 votes

 Step 4: Adding Toppings and Garnishes

 Now comes the fun part – adding toppings and garnishes to enhance the flavor and texture of our dal pakwan chaat.
 Drizzle some tangy tamarind chutney and spicy green chutney over the dal.
-Sprinkle chopped onions, tomatoes, and green chilies for freshness and crunch.
+Sprinkle tomatoes, and green chilies for freshness and crunch.
 Finally, garnish with a generous amount of chopped cilantro and a sprinkle of chaat masala for an extra burst of flavor.

 Step 5: Serving the Dal Pakwan Chaat